 After the goals are set, it’s time to designate the right market.

 This is the phase where you want to make sure you’ve done enough research on your prospects and know a great deal about the audience you want to reach.

 If your business already has a website, you can use its data to better understand your visitors’ behaviors, which will help you do proper customer research.

-You can easily do this by viewing the top-performing contents of your website.
+You can easily do this by viewing the top-performing content of your website.

 Moreover, you can assess your competitors’ target market by researching their performance.

 Moving on to the third item, you need to set the campaign’s budget.